 High-waisted biker shorts are having a moment, and they’re as practical on the trail as they are in the yoga studio.
 There are a number of hiking-ready models to choose from, but we think the Patagonia Maipo Shorts here offer the best combination of style, function, and price.
 For $69, the Maipo features a stylish high-rise waistband that’s unobtrusive and stays in place, a fairly modest 8-inch inseam, and two generously sized thigh pockets that fit everything from your phone and wallet to a small camera.
 As we’ve come to expect from the brand, the Maipo Shorts are also very sustainably minded with Patagonia’s NetPlus fabric made from recycled fishing nets, bluesign-approved materials, and certification to the Fair Trade standard.

 However, it’s important to be aware of the trade-offs in opting for a tight-fitting short like the Maipo.
 First, its thin and stretchy fabric will form holes and tears a lot faster than other shorts here, especially if subjected to sharp branches and abrasive boulders.
-What’s more, the elastic-heavy design can’t resist moisture as well as 100% nylon or polyester builds, meaning the shorts will grow wet and stay wet for longer.
+What’s more, the elastic-heavy design can’t resist moisture as well as 100% nylon or polyester builds, meaning the shorts will become wet and stay wet for longer.
 And finally, we don’t recommend such a tight-fitting short for particularly hot days on the trail—you’ll likely want something thinner and more free-flowing.
 But for casual outings and mild summer days, high-waisted biker shorts can certainly lend a stylish flair without giving up much in the way of performance.
 Another option we really like is the Fjallraven Abisko Short Tights.

 See the Patagonia Maipo Shorts